 Those with mental illness should be treated with the same love and respect as those with other disabilities.
 And, the mentally ill should not be feared.
 Yes, there are those who intentionally do not take their medications and they do awful, violent things as a result of their illness, but they are the exception, not the rule.
 Most of us, myself included, take our medications as a responsibility towards not only ourselves, those who love us and society in general.
 Not all of us are violent or dangerous.

 I hope by sharing my experiences with mental illness that I can help someone else who may be having struggles in the same area.
 You are not alone and there is always help available to you.
 Do not ever give up and never let others bring you down.
-Although being mentally ill has given me numerous challenges, it will never have victory over me.

 I never have much cared for socializing to begin with, perhaps or perhaps not due to my previously mentioned mental illness, so it follows that I tend to not be around other people in social settings.
 I never have.
 I do not attend parties, raves, shindigs, hoedowns, hootenannies, celebrations, feasts, potlucks, balls, banquets, get-togethers, reunions, feasts, functions, gatherings, meetings, picnics, box socials, ice cream socials, rallies, outings, churches, revivals, square dances, support groups or anything of the sort.